cm-xcju/GMEC-LLMs/README.md

 ```

 ### step 5:Prompting
 Add the openai key to the file.
+The confidence_threshold is set to 0.7 and MODEL is set to gpt-3.5-turbo in prompt.yaml.
+The Prompting used 5000 samples to infer the results.
+The mapping method of the score can be found in the "Experimental Settings" section of the paper.
 ```
 bash prompt.sh
 ```